bitmakerlabs/wdi-october-2017/08-programming-fundamentals-collections-and-iteration/build-files/markdown/LESSON.md

 ... no longer exists.

+---

+for: alexa readme slides

 ### `!` methods

+--

 In Ruby, it's common to put a `!` after methods that mutate data.
 That's why the mutating `.map!` version has a `!` at the end of it it.

+--

 Sometimes a `!` is called a '*bang*', as it's easier to say than '*exclamation mark*'.

+---

+for: alexa readme slides

 Not all mutating methods have a `!` though.
 For example:

+--

 ```ruby
 bears = ['Cheer', 'Funshine', 'Love-a-lot', 'Grumpy']